| Title: | Evaluation of Presence-Absence Models |

 A list with the following elements:

-: the AUC value (non-uniform, unweighted), a numeric
+AUC: the standard AUC value (unweighted), a numeric

 value between 0 and 1.

-: the Se* value (non-uniform, unweighted), a numeric
+Se: the standard Se* value (unweighted), a numeric

 value between 0 and 1.

-: a table with the sample size of each bin (only if
+bins: a table with the sample size of each bin (returned only

-: the uniform AUC value (only if w = NULL
+uAUC: the uniform AUC value (returned only if

-: the uniform Se* value (only if w = NULL
+uSe: the uniform Se* value (returned only if

 Hanley, J. A. & McNeil, B. J. (1982).
 The Meaning and Use of the Area under a Receiver Operating Characteristic (ROC) Curve.
 Radiology., 143, 29-36.